Remarks on degenerations of hyper-K\"ahler manifolds

 The SYZ conjecture and the Kontsevich--Soibelman picture for hyper-K\"ahlers is similar to the $K3$ case (see especially Gross--Wilson \cite{gw}).
-Specifically, the special Lagrangian fibration $X/B$ near the large complex limit point can be constructed via the hyper-K\"ahler rotation.
+Conjecturally, the special Lagrangian fibration $X/B$ near the large complex limit point can be constructed via a hyper-K\"ahler rotation.
 Briefly, let $[\Omega]\in H^2(X,\bC)$ and $[\omega]\in H^2(X,\bR)$ be the classes of the holomorphic form and of the polarization (a K\"ahler class) on $X$.
 The MUM condition implies the existence of a vanishing cycle $\gamma\in H^2(X,\bQ)$ with $q(\gamma)=0$ (where $q$ is the Beauville-Bogomolov form on $H^2$).
 The problem is that $\gamma$ is not an algebraic class.
-However, using the fact that on a hyper-K\"ahler manifold there is $S^2$ space of complex structures, one can modify the complex structure on $X$ (call the resulting complex manifold $X'$) such that $\gamma$ is an algebraic class with $q(\gamma)=0$ (essentially, after an appropriate $\bC^*$-scaling of $\Omega$, we can arrange $\Omega'=\textrm{Im}(\Omega)+i\omega$ and $\omega'=\textrm{Re}(\Omega)$ to be the holomorphic and respectively K\"ahler classes on $X'$, and $\gamma$ to be orthogonal to $\Omega'$).
-The so-called hyper-K\"ahler SYZ conjecture (which is known in various cases) then says that (a multiple of) $\gamma$ is class of a (holomorphic) Lagrangian fibration $X'/B$.
+Recall that, given a hyper-K\"ahler manifold with a fixed K\"ahler class on it, the space of complex structures on the hyper-K\"ahler manifold contains a distinguished $S^2$ (so called twistor family).
+Using this, one can modify the complex structure on $X$ (call the resulting complex manifold $X'$) such that $\gamma$ is an algebraic class with $q(\gamma)=0$ (essentially, after an appropriate $\bC^*$-scaling of $\Omega$, we can arrange $\Omega'=\textrm{Im}(\Omega)+i\omega$ and $\omega'=\textrm{Re}(\Omega)$ to be the holomorphic and respectively K\"ahler classes on $X'$, and $\gamma$ to be orthogonal to $\Omega'$).
+The so-called hyper-K\"ahler SYZ conjecture (which is known in various cases) then predicts that (a multiple of) $\gamma$ is the class of a (holomorphic) Lagrangian fibration $X'/B$.
 Of course, in the $C^\infty$ category, $X'/B$ is the same as the desired special Lagrangian $X/B$.